-D. Interruption of Leave: Upon five (5) duty days notice of intent to return to duty, a teacher may return to duty prior to the approved ending date of leave in the event of interruption of pregnancy or cancellation of adoption.

-- E. Return to Duty: Teachers returning from a maternity leave shall submit the appropriate form from their attending physician indicating that they have medical clearance to return prior to reporting to work.
+- E. Interruption of Leave: Upon five (5) duty days notice of intent to return to duty, a teacher may return to duty prior to the approved ending date of leave in the event of interruption of pregnancy or cancellation of adoption. - F. Return to Duty: Teachers returning from a maternity leave shall submit the appropriate form from their attending physician indicating that they have medical clearance to return prior to reporting to work.
 When returning from a parenting leave, teachers shall submit the designated form indicating their intent to return to work.
 The teacher shall return to the same position if the position still exists.
-The teacher shall return to the same site, unless the teacher is the least senior in their licensure area/department, or chooses excess status through the canvassing process pursuant to the Transfer and Reassignment Article section on staff reduction. - F. Probationary Teachers: Probationary teachers may take up to one (1) year of child-care leave.
+The teacher shall return to the same site, unless the teacher is the least senior in their licensure area/department, or chooses excess status through the canvassing process pursuant to the Transfer and Reassignment Article section on staff reduction. - G. Probationary Teachers: Probationary teachers may take military leave and up to three (3) consecutive months of FMLA qualifying leave.
 A leave of absence for longer than three (3) months shall constitute a break in the probationary period, and the probationary period shall be extended by a period of time equal to the total number of duty days on leave beyond the first three (3) months.
 Teachers who have been officially notified that their contract will not be renewed are no longer eligible for parenting leave benefits beyond the end of the school year.
-A request for parenting leave shall not be used as a basis for non-renewal of contract. (see also, Section D. Subd.
-3.)
+A request for parenting leave shall not be used as a basis for non-renewal of contract.